BLUUMin Pastoral Care

 SUICIDE PREVENTION RESOURCES

-This information, alone, makes it critical that we provide meaningful resources for suicide prevention to this community and across age ranges and demographics.
+It is critical that we provide meaningful resources for suicide prevention to our community, across age ranges and demographics.
 Below, please find suicide hotlines relevant to various experiences and needs.

 - Crisis Text Line – Text HOME To 741741: Crisis Text Line is free, 24/7 support for those in crisis and for whom speaking with someone feels like too much.
 You will be connected to trained Crisis Counselors.

-- National Suicide Prevention Lifeline – 1-800-273-TALK (8255): The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
+- National Suicide Prevention Lifeline – 988: The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.

 - Trans Lifeline – US: 877-565-8860 & Canada: 877-330-6366: Trans Lifeline is a national trans-led organization dedicated to improving the quality of trans lives by responding to the critical needs of our community with direct service, material support, advocacy, and education.